 At the age of six years Christian started to play violin and participated, as a part of his musical education at the music school of Wittenberg, successfully at competitions like “Jugend musiziert” several times.
 He obtained a comprehensive secondary musical education at Schulpforta, where he was active for its school orchestra.
 His vocal abilities he trained through individual voice training and as a longtime member of the youth choir of the school.
 Above he sang at the „Florelegium Portense” choir under the direction of Kersten Lachmann.
 Subsequent he became a member of the Chamber Choir of the University of Music Franz Liszt Weimar under the direction of Prof. Jürgen Puschbeck (2009-2012).
 There he worked together with Nicolas Pasquet and Thomaskantor Georg Christoph Biller.

 In the year 2009 Martin, the first singer of the group’s history, who never has been a member of the Boys‘ Choir Jena, joined up to the Octavians.
 Prior Martin had obtained a six years piano education and had been active for the Jubilee Singers Jena for many years.
 Beyond he contributed at several Gospel, church and youth choirs as well as at the GewandhausChor Leipzig.
-Beside his vocal activity Martin has played electric bass in various bands since his 14. year of age.
-Within the Octavians Martin is engaging especially for organizational concerns and as a versed technician he is responsible for mixdown and audio recording at amplified concerts.
+Beside his vocal activity Martin has played electric bass in various bands since his 14. year of age and is responsible within the group for the mixing as well as for sound recordings at acoustically amplified concerts.
+Since spring 2022 Martin is the musical director of the Octavians.